 AUTHOR’S NOTE: Both Papers and Scrivener are available for 30-day free trials.
 Both are available for both Mac and PC.

-ADDENDUM: I mentioned in the comments section that I was willing to share my Preferences file and my customized project template.
+ADDENDUM: I mentioned in the comments section that I was willing to share my Preferences file, my Chicago Style Compile preset, and my customized project template.
 I’ve had more than a few persons take me up on that offer.
-You can email me (see Contributor page) or the blog for instructions and a link to download the files.
+You can email me (see Contributor page) or the blog for instructions and a link to download the files from Dropbox.